Lightning-Universe/Flash-FiftyOne-component/README.md

 **Note:**

-1. We have a `run_once` argument to the component, this allows you to only run it once if needed.
-Default is `True`, which means it will only run once if not set `False` explicitly.
+1. We have a `cached_calls` argument to the component, this allows you to only run it only once as long as same arguments are passed to the `run` method of `FlashFiftyOne` class.
 1. This component currently only supports `task` as `image_classification`.
 Please make sure to pass `"task": "image_classification"` in the `run_dict` as shown below.

 To run the code below, copy the code and save it in a file `app.py`.
 Run the component using `lightning run app app.py`.
+If you want to run the app on cloud, do: `lightning run app app.py --cloud`.

 ```python
 import lightning as L